tarasKoksharov/DYAlertController/README.md

 ## Installation

 Install DYAlertController through Cocoapods.
-Enter the following information into your Podfile:
+Enter the following information into your Podfile (see current version in header):

 ```Ruby
 platform :ios, '8.0'